christopheradams/plug_rest/README.md

 and let a library encapsulate all of the decisions, while providing sane defaults when the resource's behavior is undefined.

-Let's see how PlugRest handles the above scenarior.
+Let's see how PlugRest handles the above scenario.
 First we tell the router about our resource:

 ```elixir